rgriff23/rgriff23.github.io/index.md

 ___

+**Professional roles**

+*Current*

+I'm a Senior Data Scientist at [BCG GAMMA](https://www.bcg.com/beyond-consulting/bcg-gamma/default).

+*Previous*

-I'm a Senior Data Scientist at the Boston Consulting Group (BCG).
-Previously, I worked on the digital marketing team at [KAYAK](https://www.kayak.com/), where I contributed to the full lifecycle of reporting, experimentation, and predictive modeling projects.
+* I worked on the digital marketing team at [KAYAK](https://www.kayak.com/) for 2.5 years, where I contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
+* I taught analytics courses at Northeastern University as a part-time lecturer in the CPS [Masters in Analytics](https://cps.northeastern.edu/program/master-of-professional-studies-in-analytics-online/) program.

 **Progressive analytics**